Codecademy/docs/content/python/concepts/strings/terms/rpartition/rpartition.md

 ---
 Title: '.rpartition()'
-Description: 'It is a string method that is used to split a string into three parts based on a specified separator.'
+Description: 'Used to split a string into three parts based on a specified separator.'
 Subjects:
   - 'Data Science'
   - 'Web Development'